marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 - ** ✗ No **.
 This person is not good enough at what I’ve tested.
 I’m not completely confident it would go well if we were to hire them.
 - ** ✗ ✗ Strong no **.
 The person is bad at what I’ve tested, or I couldn’t even test it because of major fit issues with this person.
 I can’t see them here.

-Of course this is just the recommendation of the interviewers, the final call rest into either the hands of the hiring manager or some kind of hiring comittee.
-It's perfectly possibly for someone with a couple of "no" to get hired, if the other interviews went really well.
+Of course this is just the recommendation of the interviewers, the final call rests into either the hands of the hiring manager or some kind of hiring committee.
+It's perfectly possible for someone with a couple of "no" to get hired, if the other interviews went really well.

 Finally I also like to ask for a paragraph or two to explain their decision.